The Arctic Council

 The Arctic Council is the most important multilateral forum for Arctic issues.
 Since its establishment in 1996, the Council has been a key arena for cooperation on matters of common interest to the Arctic states, with a particular focus on the environment, climate change and sustainable economic development.

 The Arctic Council consists of the eight Arctic states (Canada, Denmark, Finland, Iceland, Norway, Russia, Sweden and the US) and six permanent participants (indigenous peoples’ organisations).
-The Chairmanship of the Arctic Council rotates between the eight member states.
-It is the Arctic Council’s Ministerial Meeting that approves the work plans and projects to be carried out under the Council.
-The Ministerial Meeting is held every other year, and decisions are made by consensus.
-Norway will take over the Chairmanship of the Arctic Council in 2023.
+The Chairship of the Arctic Council rotates between the eight member states.
+It is the Arctic Council’s ministerial meetings that approve the work plans and projects to be carried out under the Council.
+The ministerial meeting is usually held every other year, and decisions are made by consensus.
+The Senior Arctic Officials (SAO) are responsible for managing the Council’s activities in the period between ministerial meetings.
+Norway chaired the Arctic Council from 11 May 2023 to 12 May 2025.
+For the period 2025-2027 the Council will be chaired by the Kingdom of Denmark.

-Indigenous peoples represent an important voice on the Arctic Council, through the participation of the six indigenous peoples’ organisations as permanent participants.
+Indigenous peoples represent an important voice on the Arctic Council, through the participation of the six indigenous peoples’ organisations as Permanent Participants.
 It is crucial that the various perspectives of the indigenous peoples are consistently included in discussions and projects carried out under the Council.
-Close cooperation with the Saami Council and the other five permanent participants is vital for ensuring effective dialogue within the Arctic Council.
+Close cooperation with the Permanent Participants is vital for ensuring effective dialogue within the Arctic Council.

-Currently, 13 states have observer status on the Arctic Council.
+Currently, 13 states and 25 organisations have observer status in the Arctic Council.
+Several countries have expressed an interest in applying for observer status.

 Effective cooperation on priority issues